Conductivity Enhancement in a Diffusive Fermi Liquid due to Bose-Einstein Condensation of Magnons

-and summations over repeated spin indices are implied.
-Here, $\psi_\s(\br)$ is the usual electron field operator, $\mu$ is the chemical potential, and $u(\br)=u\sum_{i}\de(\br-\br_i)$ is the (spin-independent) short-ranged $s$-wave impurity potential.

-A model system for the study of magnon BEC is a FI with an easy-plane magnetic anisotropy and an external magnetic field applied normal to the easy-plane.
-If we place the easy-plane in the $xy$ plane, the Hamiltonian may be written as
+A model system for studying magnon BEC is a FI with an easy-plane magnetic anisotropy and an external field applied normal to the easy-plane.
+For an $xy$ easy-plane, the ferromagnetic Hamiltonian may be written as

 where $A$ and $K>0$ parametrize the exchange stiffness and the anisotropy, respectively, $\g$ is the gyromagnetic ratio, $\bs(\br,z)$ is the local spin density, and $s$ is the saturated spin density.